-Merger Control Comparative Guide - - China
+Merger Control Comparative Guide

 SAMR has the authority to monitor whether an obligor is complying with the conditions of approval and sanctions.
 This monitoring can be carried out directly by SAMR or by appointing a monitoring trustee or a divestiture trustee.

-If SAMR determines that a monitoring trustee is necessary, the obligor must provide SAMR with a list of potential monitoring trustees within 15 days of SAMR's review decision.
+If SAMR determines that a monitoring trustee is necessary, the obligor must provide it with a list of potential monitoring trustees within 15 days of SAMR's review decision.
 Similarly, if the restrictive conditions involve divestiture, the obligor should submit potential divestiture trustee candidates to SAMR at least 30 days before entering the entrusted divestiture phase.
 Usually, SAMR selects the trustee from the candidates proposed by the obligor.
 However, SAMR can guide the obligor in selecting a qualified trustee if the obligor:

 - fails to submit trustee candidates within the given timeframe; and

-- continues to neglect this requirement even after a second written notice.
+- continues to neglect this requirement even after a second written notice has been issued.

 Once a trustee has been chosen, the obligor is responsible for formalising the relationship through a written agreement that outlines their respective rights and responsibilities.
-This agreement must receive approval from SAMR.
+This agreement must be approved by SAMR.
 The trustee is expected to carry out its duties diligently and with due care.
-The obligor is also obligated to compensate the trustee and provide the necessary support and resources.
+The obligor must also compensate the trustee and provide the necessary support and resources.

-Failure to comply with the conditions of approval can result in the same sanctions described in question 7.1 being imposed.
+Failure to comply with the conditions of approval can result in the sanctions described in question 7.1 being imposed.

 8 Trends and predictions